Volume 72, Issue 2

 Greenville Memorial Hospital is the site of the first hospital-based car seat inspection in South Carolina.
-Located in the hospital’s North Parking Garage, the station is made possible thanks to funding from Kohl’s, GHS’ Bradshaw Institute for Community Child Health & Advocacy, and Safe Kids™ Upstate.
+Located in the hospital’s North Parking Garage, the station is made possible thanks to funding from Kohl’s, Prisma Health’ Bradshaw Institute for Community Child Health & Advocacy, and Safe Kids™ Upstate.

 Questions?
 Call Bridgette Watson or Lee Penny at 454-1100.

 Community Health Summit